-Sologoub (2003) applied a stationary time series approach and established a relationship between VAT (Value Added Tax) base6 and VAT productivity7.
-They concluded that ARIMA model for monthly data to forecast VAT revenue They concluded that ARIMA is fully consistent with the government projections and the value of the value
+Legeida and Sologoub (2003) applied a stationary time series approach and established a stable long-term relationship between VAT (Value Added Tax) base and VAT productivity.
+Finally, they attempted to apply the ARIMA model for monthly data to forecast VAT revenue in short-run.
+They concluded that ARIMA is fully consistent with the government projections for the budget.
+They also argued that, VAT refund, debt, numerous tax exemptions and extremely low VAT compliance might complicate the forecast of VAT revenue in Ukraine.

-This study also identified that tax yield can be increased by removing various smoothing existing multiple tax rates and improving tax administration capacity.
-This base and improve tax administration capacity.
+Chowdhury and Hossain (1988) examined the tax structure of Bangladesh to estimate tax elasticity.
+This study showed that overall tax structure is inelastic with respect to national income.
+This study also identified that tax yield can be increased by removing various exemptions, smoothing existing multiple tax rates and improving tax administration capacity.
+They also mentioned that, to project higher tax yield in upcoming budget it is required to expand tax base and improve tax administration capacity.

-Ahmed (2012) conducted a study using ARCH model and coefficient of variations to contain the volatility in the flow of tax revenue against periodical changes in different tax series Bangladesh.
-The result of this study pointed that most of the tax series have significant high both short and long run during this cluster of periods.
+Ahmed (2012) conducted a study using ARCH model and coefficient of variations to explain the volatility in the flow of tax revenue against periodical changes in different tax series in Bangladesh.
+The result of this study pointed that most of the tax series have significant high level of volatility in both short and long run during this cluster of periods.